About The Academy

 The National Academy of Future Physicians and Medical Scientists was chartered as a nonpartisan, taxpaying institution to help address this crisis by working to identify, encourage and mentor students who wish to devote their lives to the service of humanity as physicians, medical scientists, technologists, engineers, and mathematicians.

-Online leadership training will include units on confidence building, study skills, time management, listening and speaking skills, likability, negotiating and problem solving.
+Online leadership training will include units on confidence building, study skills, time management, listening and speaking skills, likability, negotiating, and problem-solving.

 These are the real-world survival skills that leaders will need to succeed in the 21st century.

 The National Academy of Future Physicians and Medical Scientists was founded on the belief that we must identify prospective medical talent at the earliest possible age and help these students acquire the necessary experience and skills to take them to the doorstep of this vital career.
+The Congress of Future Medical Leaders and the National Academy of Future Physicians and Medical Scientists are owned by New Charter University of Salt Lake City, UT.